nejasmicz/linux-insides/Theory/Paging.md

 Yeah, there will be many different things, but many many and once again many work with **memory**.

-In my view, memory management is one of the most complex part of the linux kernel and in system programming in general.
+In my opinion, memory management is one of the most complex part of the linux kernel and in system programming in general.
 This is why before we proceed with the kernel initialization stuff, we need to get acquainted with paging.

 `Paging` is a mechanism that translates a linear memory address to a physical address.
 If you have read the previous parts of this book, you may remember that we saw segmentation in real mode when physical addresses are calculated by shifting a segment register by four and adding an offset.
 We also saw segmentation in protected mode, where we used the descriptor tables and base addresses from descriptors with offsets to calculate the physical addresses.
-Now that we are in 64-bit mode, will see paging.
+Now that we are in 64-bit mode, we'll see paging.

-As the Intel manual says:
+As stated by the Intel manual:

 > Paging provides a mechanism for implementing a conventional demand-paged, virtual-memory system where sections of a program’s execution environment are mapped into physical memory as needed.

-So...
 In this post I will try to explain the theory behind paging.
 Of course it will be closely related to the `x86_64` version of the linux kernel for, but we will not go into too much details (at least in this post).

 Enabling paging
 --------------------------------------------------------------------------------